 The largest district in Laval, Chomedey presents a vast real estate landscape: 1960s bungalows, 1970s split-levels, and high-rise condo towers near the Carrefour Laval shopping centre.
 Beneath this diversity lie inspection challenges tied to Laval's distinctive limestone and clay geology.

 Chomedey experienced its major growth between the 1960s and 1980s, during the great suburban expansion of Laval.
 Its housing stock includes bungalows and split-level homes from that era, alongside more recent condo developments and apartment towers around the Carrefour Laval mall.
-This diversity of types and construction periods creates a unique range of inspection challenges.
+A pre-purchase inspection adapted to this diversity is essential for any buyer in Chomedey.

 Laval sits on a limestone bedrock overlaid with marine clay deposited by the ancient Champlain Sea.
 In Chomedey, this limestone substrate can exhibit karst features — natural cavities and irregularities in the rock caused by dissolution over millennia.
 This distinctive geology directly influences foundation behaviour and property drainage.